mambawolf/mambawolf/README.md

 - 🌱 I’m currently learning **React**

-- 🤝 I’m looking for help with my new OpenCV project in Health domain.
+- 🤝 I’m looking for and open to any collaboration.

 - 📫 How to reach me **atajsingh318@gmail.com**